pr01og/upwork_test_answers/swift_test.md

 c.
 By unowned reference
 d.
 By copy

-43. What set of keywords is most comonly used to iterate over a collections of items?
-Answers:
-a. for each
-b. switch case
-c. do while
-d. for in

 44. To declare a function in swift you would use what keyword?
 Answers:
 a. function